I'm looking for...

 Housekeeping tasks essential for running a small NGO

-A Bachelor degree in Science or Natural Resource Management
+A Bachelor degree in Science, Ecology Natural Resource Management, or Enivornmental Science

 Eligible for living and working in Australia for at least 4 months